About the Internship Program

 NOMA intern supervisors will work closely with interns to provide a positive and educational experience.
 Interns should expect that each position will include different projects and will also require assistance with daily organizational and preparatory tasks.
 Successful NOMA interns are self-motivated and can work in structured and unstructured environments.

 The New Orleans Museum of Art offers internship opportunities in all museum departments.
-Internships are unpaid and subject to departmental need each semester, which will cause the internship to vary each semester.
+Most internships are unpaid and subject to departmental need each semester, which will cause the internship to vary each semester.

 Internships generally require a 14 week commitment during the academic year.
 Interns should expect to commit to working a minimum of seven to ten hours per week.
 Adjustments to the intern’s schedule can be decided between the intern and his or her supervisor.
 The intern is responsible for making appropriate arrangements with their school and internship coordinator to receive credit for internships.